Emery-S/bikesharing/README.md

 <img width="600" alt="Screen Shot 2023-02-17 at 4 46 59 PM" src="https://user-images.githubusercontent.com/112206035/219803696-b3fc0c4f-6c17-4dbe-aa06-969cf6d758c6.png">

 The trip duration trends, like the time trends, are similar regardless of being female or male identifying, the number of males utilizing bikeshare is just much higher.
-The unknowns again are the outlier with fewest trips performed, but more consistantly longer trips, which suggests tourists and not short commutes.
+The unknowns have the fewest trips performed with a slightly longer average duration.

 #### Age